 Sensory immersion is an inherently healing practice.
 So much of our stress comes from preoccupations with what is past or what may come.
 Our mental preoccupations create a state of physical and mental tension.
 Our minds become agitated, we find ourselves caught in negative thought loops.
 Opening our senses anchors us into our bodies again, freeing our minds to be in the present moment, present to our selves and to the world around us.
 Our minds become quieter and more spacious without struggle, with ease.
 The wisdom in our body becomes available to us once we have tuned into the information our senses provide us.

-BENEFITS IN THEIR OWN WORDS
+BENEFITS IN YOUR OWN WORDS

 Participants also have reported feeling profoundly relaxed yet energized, feeling lighter, happier and having a quieter mind, which for some was a new experience.
 Here are personal accounts from some of our participants' experiences: "I am more in my body, peaceful, joyous, thankful.
 I am less preoccupied, hurried and stressed."
 Joan